RodrigoSierraV/holberton-system_engineering-devops/0x00-shell_basics/README.md

 3 script displays current directory contents in long format 4 script shows the hidden files of a directory
-5 script shows long format, user and group ID, and hidden files
+5 script shows long format, user and group ID, and hidden files 6 script creates holberton directory in /tmp
+7 script moves the file betty to /tmp/holberton directory